 - The premise of Recettear is Recett being left with such a debt after her father disappears, and having to open an item shop to earn enough money to pay it off.
 When Recett asks Tear (her fairy debt collector-turned-assistant) how much the total figure is, she refuses to say, for fear of provoking the fainting responsenote .

-- And before that, Yosuke says he almost pissed in his pants when he found out the price on receipt on the clothes bought for Teddie.
+- Persona 4: Yosuke reacts with shock when he finds out Teddie has eaten 10 bowls of ramen on the receipt.
+And before that, Yosuke says he almost pissed in his pants when he found out the price of the clothes bought for Teddie.